-(xx) To make all necessary arrangements for Members and d Member support and for all Council meetings. (xxi) (xi) To carry out the duties of the Electoral Registration Officer because of the Registration Officer's inability to act or because of a vacancy. (xxii) xii) To carry out the duties of the Returning Officer because of their inability to act or because of a vacancy. (xxiii) Witnessing of candidates' and agents' declarations an d returns as to election expenses. (xxiv) To receive petitions in accordance with the Council's F Petition Scheme. (xxv) Receipt of petitions questioning an election. (xxvi) To make decisions regarding individual submissions relating to the councillor call for action having due regard to actions already undertaken to resolve the matter in question where practicable, after consultation with the Chair of the Overview and Scrutiny Committee. (xxvii) To ensure a system for record keeping of all Key Decisions. (xxviii) To authorise the Directorate's employees to enter onto land, in accordance with relevant statutory powers to enable them to carry out the functions of the Council. (xxix) To appoint the members of the Independent Remuneration Panel, having first consulted the Chief Finance Officer and Group Leaders as to any reason why member(s) not independent. (b) Service Responsibilities powers ervice Director shall exercise the following functions and duties except those reserved to Council, Cabinet mmittee in relation to: The Executive Members responsible for leadership, strategic planning and development, partnership working and decision making within the service area shall be: (i) Committee and member services Executive Member for Community & Partnerships (ii) Community & Partnerships including: Executive Member for Community & Partnerships which shall include:
+(xx) To make all necessary arrangements for Members and Member support and for all Council meetings. (xxi) To carry out the duties of the Electoral Registration Officer because of the Registration Officer's inability to act or because of a vacancy. (xxii) To carry out the duties of the Returning Officer because of their inability to act or because of a vaca (xxiii) (xxiii) Witnessing of candidates' and agents' declarations and returns as to election expenses. (xxiv) To receive petitions in accordance with the Council's F Petition Scheme. (xxv) Receipt of petitions questioning an election. (xxvi) To make decisions regarding individual submissions relating to the councillor call for action having due regard to actions already undertaken to resolve the matter in question where practicable, after consultation with the Chair of the Overview and Scrutiny Committee. (xxvii) (xxviii) To ensure a system for record keeping of all Key Decisions. (xxviii) To authorise the Directorate's employees to enter onto land, in accordance with relevant statutory powers to enable them to carry out the functions of the Council. (xxviii) (xxix) To appoint the members of the Independent Remune and Group Leaders as to any reason why member(s) in ration Panel, having first consulted the Chief Finance Officer not independent. (b) Service Responsibilities powers ervice Director shall exercise the following functions and duties except those reserved to Council, Cabinet mmittee in relation to: The Executive Members responsible for leadership, strategic planning and development, partnership working and decision making within the service area shall be: (i) Committee and member services Executive Member for Community & Partnerships (ii) Community & Partnerships including: Executive Member for Community & Partnerships which shall include:

-A financial assistance and grants to external organisations, and voluntary sector and community groups (including although not limited to capital or revenue grants).
-1 consultation with local people to help plan and improve Council services and influence the services provided by others 2 community relations and the promotion of social cohesion and fair opportunities 3 the Council's relationship with, and funding of, independent advice agencies, community centres, voluntary sector support agencies and other organisations not within the remit of other Cabinet Executive Members 4 to lead on partnerships and liaisons with external agencies 5 To approve grants under the Grants Policy following capital and / or revenue grant panel deliberations, or Area Forum or between Forum meetings, in the latter case having consulted the Chair or Vice Chair of the relevant Area Forum or where no Chair or Vice Chair - the Members of the Area Forum by majority or those responding, or confirming via virtual means, (where applicable), and Service Director: Legal and Community. В population and other census information Exe ecutive Member for Community & Partnerships (iii) Coi mmunity services sha ecutive Member for Community & Partnerships which all include to co-ordinate and therefore try to improve the overall delivery of services provided by public bodies and voluntary organisations
+۸ financial assistance and grants to external 1 consultation with local people to help plan and improve Α financial assistance and grants to external organisations, and voluntary sector and 1 Council services and influence the services provided by community groups (including although not others limited to capital or revenue grants).
+2 community relations and the promotion of social cohesion and fair opportunities 3 the Council's relationship with, and funding of, 3 independent advice agencies, community centres, voluntary sector support agencies and other organisations not within the remit of other Cabinet Executive Members 4 to lead on partnerships and liaisons with external 4 agencies agonolos 5 To approve grants under the Grants Policy following capital and / or revenue grant panel deliberations, or Area Forum or between Forum meetings, in the latter case having consulted the Chair or Vice Chair of the relevant Area Forum or where no Chair or Vice Chair - the Members of the Area Forum by majority or those responding, or confirming via virtual means, (where applicable), and Service Director: Legal and Community. В population and other census information Ex ecutive Member for Community & Partnerships , in the second (iii) Co mmunity services ecutive Member for Community & Partnerships which sha all include 1. to co-ordinate and therefore try to improve the overall delivery of services provided by public bodies and voluntary organisations